BrownUniversity/terraform-infoblox-record-a/README.md

 Use `tfenv` to manage your versions of terraform.
 You can update the version in the `.terraform-version` file and run `tfenv install` and `tf use` to install and use the version specified in the file.

-You should also update the version of terraform specified in the `versions.tf` file
+You should also update the version of terraform specified in the `versions.tf` file.